AusDTO/service-handbook/_alpha/2-getting-started/2-1-the-team.md

 ---
-title: "2.
+title: "2.1.
 The team"
-section: 2-team
+section: 2-getting-started
-index: true
 ---

 Alpha requires a cross-functional team of capable digital specialists, subject matter experts, and a strong service manager.